Aviah/one-click-django-server/README.md

     # to save passwords outside the repository
     # the settings_passwords.py file should exist both in dev and production environment
     from site_config import settings_password.py

+6. Mysqldump: mysqldump can be used to save and load database backups and fixtures.
+For example:
+    Save backup:
+    '''you@server: mysqldump -u django -p djangomysqlpassword --databases django_db --add-drop-database > django_db.bak.sql
+    Load backup:
+    you@server: mysql -u root -p mysqlrootpassword < django_db.bak.sql'''

+7. Backup: Most VPS providers offer a backup (Linode does for additional fees).
+However, to make sure the database is in a known state, during backup, run a mysqldump with a crontab task a few minutes before the shceduled backup.

 ## The project structure